+Figure XXX.
+The RIF Arctitecture.

-In addition to the point source ‘risk analysis’ and disease mapping options, it is also possible to import detailed exposure data, such as output from dispersion modelling.
+In addition to the point source ‘risk analysis’ and ‘disease mapping’ options, it is also possible to import detailed exposure data, such as output from dispersion modelling.

 Within the risk analysis tool, the RIF performs test on the relative risks to assess for homogeneity and linear trend with exposure.